-Best acoustic guitar strings 2025: our best rated strings for your acoustic
+Best acoustic guitar strings 2025: our top-rated strings for your acoustic

 We pick the best guitar strings for acoustic guitar from Ernie Ball, D'Addario, Martin, and more

-Making the decision can be a tough one, especially when you consider the pure amount of string sets that are available nowadays.
-So to make things a little easier for you we've picked out our favorite sets and sorted them by use case.
-We've also included an in-depth FAQs section which answers loads of common questions you might have about acoustic guitar strings.
+Making the decision can be a tough one, especially when you consider the sheer amount of string sets that are available nowadays.
+So to make things a little easier for you, we've picked out our favorite sets and sorted them by use case.
+We've also included an in-depth FAQs section which answers loads of common questions you might have about acoustic guitar strings, and a glossary of key terms in case you're unsure about any of the technical words used in this article.

 Product guide